 Excellent hygiene is one of the simplest ways to make improvements to the office.
 Investing in a regular office cleaning service is beneficial in more ways than one.
 To begin with, regular office cleaning is an ethical obligation that protects employees against illness.
 At NAE, we believe in going beyond janitorial services.
 Our consistent and thorough method means that every workplace we touch is properly disinfected to prevent the unnecessary spread of sickness.
 Sick employees are employees who need to regularly take time off, which can slow down important projects and progress in general.

-Not only that, but a visibly messy and or/dirty work environment can negatively affect employee morale.
-It creates the impression that employees are not cared for, and that their wellbeing is not a priority.
+Not only that, but a visibly messy and or/dirty work environment can negatively affect employee productivity and morale.
+It creates the impression that employees are not cared for, and that their well-being is not a priority.
 Having the office cleaned regularly by a professional service like NAE is also part of making your team feel valued.